ibmverse/verse-developer/_tutorials/business_card.markdown

 * __app_id__ provides a default value that you can either use, or change to another value.

 * __url__ is required because it specifies the URL of the web application that is launched by the action contribution; you can specify the URL of any web application that you can access.
+Here is [a sample HTML page][5] you can use with this tutorial.

 * __extensions__ configures the widget as an action contribution, and uses __"object": "person"__ to specify that the action button is rendered in the business card view.